nitinkgp23/bdaybot/README.md

 - [ ]  Convert above into an extension or a web-app
 - [ ]  Launch it as an .exe file for windows

+##Contribution guidelines :

+* Push to master if your language is python and the browser is firefox.
+* Push to chrome if your language is python and the browser is chrome.
+* Push to java if your language is java and the browser is firefox.

+Never push from master.
+Try creating a new branch on your local and push from the said branch.

 Any suggestions or contributions are welcome!